bretcope/EnumToSql/README.md

 }
 ```

 However, there are optional properties you can choose to implement.
-You can also tell EnumToSql to look for a different attribute name.
-See [EnumSqlTable Attribute](#enumsqltable-attribute) for details.
+You can also tell EnumToSql.exe to look for a different attribute name.
+See [EnumToSql Attribute](#enumtosql-attribute) for details.

 ## Documentation